bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'lasso_select'``
 * icon: |lasso_select_icon|

-The lasso selection tool allows the user to define an arbitrary region for selection by left-dragging a mouse, or dragging a finger across the plot area.
+The lasso selection tool allows you to define an arbitrary region for selection by left-dragging a mouse, or dragging a finger across the plot area.

 After a selection is made, the indices of the selected points are available